-If you work with an experienced personal injury attorney in Louisiana, you can get the compensation you deserve for your injuries as well as your pain and suffering.
+If you work with an experienced Louisiana personal injury attorney, you can get the compensation you deserve for your injuries as well as your pain and suffering.
 They train for many years in order to be able to evaluate cases objectively.

 Waiting too long

 Do not wait to speak to a personal injury attorney in Louisiana.
 If you enlist the help of a trained expert, they will be able to provide useful direction.
 Waiting too long to seek legal help might make it harder to gather evidence and present your case.

 Inaccurate tax forms